 Jesse is a graduate of the Berklee School of Music, where, as part of the Global Jazz Institute, he was mentored by artists including Danilo Perez, Joe Lovano and John Patitucci.

 He has performed around the world, at venues like the Blue Note, the Panama Jazz Festival, the Umbria Jazz Festival, the Monterey Jazz Festival, and the Kuumbwa Jazz Center in his home town of Santa Cruz, CA.

-Jesse teaches at MS 254 and 223 in the Bronx and can be found performing on the streets, in the parks and in clubs around the city.
+Jesse is a teacher and can be found performing on the streets, in the parks and in clubs around the city.